Despical/CommandFramework/README.md

     )
     public void exampleCommand(CommandArguments arguments) {
-        // CommandArguments class contains basic things related Bukkit commands CommandSender sender = arguments.getSender();
+        // CommandArguments class contains basic things related Bukkit commands
-        // And here it's all done, you've created command with properties above! sender.sendMessage("This is how you can create a example command using framework.");
+        // And here it's all done, you've created command with properties above! arguments.sendMessage("This is how you can create a example command using framework.");
     }

     // Aliases don't need to be same with the command above